joravkumar/GCTranscriptionConnector-Google/README.md

   - Required for translation services.
   - Obtain from Google AI Studio or similar.

+---

 ## Usage

 - **Local Development:**
-  - Set up your environment variables (you can use a .env file).
+  - Set up your environment variables (you can use a `.env` file).
   - Install dependencies:
     ```bash
     pip install -r requirements.txt